 What is more likely to come to pass is that you’ll be waiting yourself into the grave for the next 20 years or so.

 Does all this sound a little off the wall?
-What does this have to do with motivation, anyway.
-Do I just sound like some half-witted, bitter, miserable, disappointed, ageing gym rat trying to throw a couple of litres of dirty water on your sunny parade?
-Am I just talki to hear myself speak?
+What does this have to do with motivation, anyway?
+Do I just sound like some half-witted, bitter, miserable, disappointed, aging gym rat trying to throw a couple of liters of dirty water on your sunny parade?
+Am I just talking to hear myself speak?
 Gee, I hope not.
 That’s certainly not my intention here.
 Really, this is the last thing that I wish to do.
 I would rather think that it’s like an act of pouring some ‘tough love’ into something that I truly care about.
 Hoping that some readers will make some sense of it and find it useful in dealing with their motivation issue.